Solocoid/GitLearning/README.md

-#DEmo
+# DEMO

-it is a god damn demo
+it is a demo